Mr. Ronald Conti, President

 Mrs. Anne Standridge was appointed to the Randolph Board of Education in May of 2012 and was elected to a three-year seat in November 2012.

-Mrs. Standridge graduated from Slippery Rock University with a bachelor’s degree in Community Leisure Services.
+Mrs. Standridge graduated from Slippery Rock University with a bachelor’s degree in Recreation.
 She worked in the community recreation and business fields before starting a family with her husband Ron.
-The two have three children, Kristin, a graduate of Bloomsburg University, Kimberly, a graduate of Cornell University, and David, a graduate of Messiah College.
-Mrs. Standridge has lived in Randolph for 30 years.
+The two have three children and a grandson.
+Kristin, a graduate of Bloomsburg University, Kimberly, a graduate of Cornell University and Johns Hopkins University, and David, a graduate of Messiah College.
+Mrs. Standridge has lived in Randolph for thirty-three years.

 Mr. Sheldon Epstein